cl0ten/anon-install/README.md

 ==================================================

 - Do you want to enter an Ethereum EVM address for contribution rewards?
-5/7 Ethereum Address (yes/no): 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF

-Error: Please respond with 'yes' or 'no'.

-- Do you want to enter an Ethereum EVM address for contribution rewards?
 5/7 Ethereum Address (yes/no): yes
 5/7 Enter your Ethereum wallet address: 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF